 Class of assets Useful lives

 Buildings $5 \sim 60$ years

 Business facilities $3 \sim 16$ years

-Leasehold improvements $3 \sim 15$ years
+Leasehold improvements $2 \sim 16$ years

 Other equipment $3 \sim 12$ years

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising from derecognizion of the asset is recognized in profit or loss.
+Any gain or loss arising from derecognition of the asset is recognized in profit or loss.

-The assets' residual values, useful lives and methods of depreciation are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.